isomerpages/govtech-gobusiness-main/pages/ipgrow/lively-green-strategic-brand.md

 <a name='testimonials'></a>
 ### Testimonials

-*"I am pleased to share that that Marina Bay Financial Centre was awarded with not just one, but two awards: a Gold Award under the “Best mixed-use buildings” category, and the overall “Participants’ Choice Award”.
+*"I am pleased to share that that Marina Bay Financial Centre was awarded with not just one, but two awards: a Gold Award under the "Best mixed-use buildings" category, and the overall "Participants’ Choice Award".
 Thank you for putting in the effort that set us on the track to winning the awards!"* - Mr. Lester Lim, Director of Marketing Communications, Raffles Quay Asset Management

 *"Jeff and Lively Green were a huge help in steering me to the right brand that complimented the growth and direction of the business.
 The speed, professionalism and ability to hit set objectives really stood out for me.
 I thank Jeff for all his efforts for landing us on our brand which we have rolled out globally, and recommend him highly to anyone looking for a comprehensive rebranding exercise."* - Mr. Mark Somic, CEO, Kuiper International Group